grading4learning/workbook/_sources/cases/programming-for-ds.md

 ## Equity and learning focus

-The grade was not based on averaging performance across activities; the basis was the material only.
-Students had at least 2 chances (and mostly many more) to earn every single achievement.
-A student could require 2 attempts at every single achievement and still earn an A. Students could skip assignments as they deemed necessary for their regular schedule.
-Because the grade was cumulative, students focused on their learning; gradin was that they had to demonstrate
+- the grade was not based on averaging performance across activities; the basis was the material only.
+- Students had at least 2 chances (and mostly many more) to earn every single achievement.
+A student could require 2 attempts at every single achievement and still earn an A.
+- Students could skip assignments as they deemed necessary for their regular schedule.
+-  grading was that they had to demonstrate
 understanding: both applying material and communicating well enough.
+-  Because the grade was cumulative, students focused on their learning trusting that getting things eventually would be worth it